Code of Conduct

 6. Other extenuating circumstances.

 As a general rule, discipline will be progressive.
-This means that a student’s first violation will usually merit a lighter penalty than subsequent violations.
+This means that a student’s first violation will usually merit a lighter consequence than subsequent violations.

-If the conduct of a student is related to a disability or suspected disability, the student shall be referred to the Office of Special Programs and discipline, if warranted, shall be administered consistent with the separate requirements of this code of conduct for disciplining students with a disability or presumed to have a disability.
-A student identified as having a disability shall not be disciplined for behavior related to their disability, unless the discipline is consistent with the student’s individualized education plan (“IEP”).
+If the conduct of a student is related to a disability or suspected disability, the student will be referred to the Office of Special Programs and discipline, if warranted, will be administered consistent with the separate requirements of this code of conduct for disciplining students with a disability or presumed to have a disability.
+A student identified as having a disability will not be disciplined for behavior related to their disability, unless the discipline is consistent with the student’s individualized education plan (“IEP”).

-Students who are found to have violated the district’s code of conduct may be subject to the following penalties, either alone or in combination.
+Students who are found to have violated the district’s code of conduct may be subject to the following interventions and consequences, either alone or in combination.
 The school personnel identified after each penalty are authorized to impose that penalty, consistent with the student’s right to due process.

-1. Oral warning – any member of the district staff
+1. Oral warning, teacher/student conference, parent contact, in-class time out, loss of classroom privileges – any member of the district staff

 2. Written warning – bus drivers, hall and lunch monitors, coaches, guidance counselors, teachers, Principal, Superintendent

-3. Written notification to parent – bus driver, coaches, guidance counselors, teachers, Principal or their designee, Superintendent
+3. Written notification to parent – bus driver, coaches, school counselors, teachers, Principal or their designee, Superintendent

 4. Detention – teachers, Principal or their designee, Superintendent